daokunzhang/UPPSNE/README.md

 4. Repeat step 3 until a pre-defined number of iterations elapsed.

-Please run the "UPPSNE.sh" file to run this implementation on the Facebook network.
+Please run the "UPPSNERun.sh" file to run this implementation on the Facebook network.

 The format of the input network is as following: